moehalotaibi/moehalotaibi/README.md

 ### Hey there 👋

-I'm Mohammed — a Front-End Developer & UX Designer from Saudi Arabia 🇸🇦.
+I'm Mohammed — a Front-End Developer & UX Designer

 I focus on building fast, accessible, and well-structured interfaces.
 Most of my work combines clean UI/UX with modern front-end engineering.